ishadrin/devart-template/project_posts/2014-02-01-My-First-Post.md

 I don't really know is it connected with my app, but a lot of months were passed and they don't release their Android app yet.

-Currently i finishing the UI part of "final" preview - which will be recording as much, as external drive and user will allow.
+Currently i finishing the UI part of real preview - which will be recording as much, as external drive and user will allow.

 I planning to make a release tommorow - the dream will come true, rapid development will start.